 She skated the best routine of her life because it didn’t matter that she was at the Olympics.
 It didn’t matter that she was skating before her home crowd in Canada.

-All of her past failures, mistakes, injuries and upsets faded away because she was skating from what I call a “centered” place.
-She was centered mentally, emotional, spiritually, and physically during her routine.
+All of her past failures, mistakes, injuries, and upsets faded away because she was skating from what I call a “centered” place.
+She was centered mentally, emotionally, spiritually, and physically during her routine.
 She was able to let go and let her heart and soul show her body how to skate freely, gracefully, and effortlessly.

-When she ended her skate she stepped out of this sacred space and into the deep and conscious realization that she has lost her Mother, the understanding of what has happened over the last two days, the power of knowing she was strong enough to contain the enormity of the event and grasp the magnitude of what had just happened on the ice.
+When she ended her skate, she stepped out of this sacred space and into the deep and conscious realization that she has lost her mother, the understanding of what has happened over the last two days, and the power of knowing she was strong enough to contain the enormity of the event and grasp the magnitude of what had just happened on the ice.

 Joannie showed strength, grace, dignity, humility, power, courage, and a tremendous ability to focus.
 These are all of the traits present when an athlete transcends the limits of the human body and reaches a peak level of performance.
-If you were to asked Joannie how her performance felt I am sure she would say ’surreal”.
+If you were to ask Joannie how her performance felt, I am sure she would say ’surreal”.